 Five unusual variations on modern Swiss Army Knives

-- Chocolate candy bar.
+- Chocolate candy bars.
 They make hazelnut chocolates wrapped like Swiss Army Knives, because clearly Switzerland needed another kind of chocolate to compete with Toblerone.

-- USB drive.
+- USB drives.
 Victorinox has in recent years embraced the need for everything to plug into a computer, and its [email protected] line of USB drive Swiss Army Knives does the trick.

-- Fancy executive blade.
-For the rich business executive who wants to have basically everything on his desk but never use it, the Victorinox Swiss Army SwissChamp XAVT includes 80 separate functions, including a ball point pen.
+- Fancy executive blades.
+For the rich business executive who wants to have basically everything on his desk but never use it, the Victorinox Swiss Army SwissChamp XAVT features 80 separate functions, including a ball point pen.
 You know, just in case there isn't another pen around.